 Our pension fund rules require that your purchases should have been credited to the comPlan account by 15 December in any financial year so that they can count for the current tax period.
 Transfers made after this date will be returned to your account.
 We will automatically send you a tax receipt for your tax return after your purchase.
 The general rule is that you can deduct such purchases from taxable income, but in the event of any doubt, the tax office's decision is final.
 If there are any uncertainties, then, we recommend that you discuss your situation directly with your tax authority or with a tax advisor.

-When does the three-year blocking period for purchases apply?
+What does the three-year blocking period for purchases mean?

 Purchase checklist